Disconnect24/dc24.xyz/_pages/about.markdown

   - CornierKhan1

 >  I scurry around finding things to do most of the time, filling in holes that I have some form of knowledge in.
-Mainly tackling the DC24 Channel.